Sole Proprietorship Advantages (Some Will Surprise You)

 Easy to Form

-When we talk about formation, we are referring to incorporating, such are forming a corporation, LLC or partnership (unless you’re a single member LLC).
+When we talk about formation, we are referring to incorporating, such are forming a corporation, LLC, or a partnership (unless you’re a single-member LLC).
 All of these are complex processes that require time and money.
-In regards to a sole proprietorship you don’t have to form anything.
+In regards to a sole proprietorship, you don’t have to form anything.
 All you have to do is start doing business.

 Simple Tax Filing

-With a sole proprietorship you do not have to file separate taxes for your business.
+With a sole proprietorship vs independent contractor, you do not have to file separate taxes for your business.
 Instead, you simply attach an IRS Schedule C form (Profit and Loss from a Business) to your annual IRS Form 1040.
-Review the following article for detailed information on IRS Schedule C form, What is an IRS Schedule C Form (and What You Need to Know About It).
+Review the following article for detailed information on the IRS Schedule C form, What is an IRS Schedule C Form (and What You Need to Know About It).

 Owner Gets All Income